 Inner Game and Definitions of Productivity

-Alpha Efficient person is productive, because he is in constant conquest of his own potentials.
+Alpha Efficient person is productive because he is in a constant conquest of his own potentials.
 Sane, aware part of the society, that earns his lifestyle by contributing value to the society as a whole.

-This blog is primarily targeted towards male audience, and the problems we face in the productive knowledge work.
-There have been numerous hurdles behind my knowledge work in past three years, and I’ve encountered numerous issues, that made a negative impact on my lifestyle, and some of those issues are universal, as I’ve encountered those same issues in my friends, whom are also involved in tech community.
+This blog is primarily targeted towards the male audience and the problems we face in the productive knowledge work.
+There have been numerous hurdles behind my knowledge work in past three years, and I’ve encountered numerous issues, that made a negative impact on my lifestyle, and some of those issues are universal, as I’ve encountered those same issues in my friends, who are also involved in the tech community.

-In order to dissect productivity, we have to analyze some if it’s main components:
+In order to dissect productivity, we have to analyze some of its main components:

-Economic definition of productivity: Productivity is average measure of efficiency of production.
+The economic definition of productivity: Productivity is an average measure of the efficiency of production.